Innovation

 Bringing together education and industry expertise

 MSU Denver is Colorado's urban university, providing quality, accessible education to over 17,000 students.
-Faculty from the Computer Science, Electrical Engineering Technology, and Fire and Emergency Response Administration departments lead the camp curriculum and instruction.
+Faculty, staff, and undergraduate student mentors from the Computer Science, Electrical Engineering Technology, and Fire and Emergency Response Administration departments lead the camp curriculum and instruction.

 Visit MSU Denver